AmalAljabri/Communicate-Data-Findings/README.md

 - I've observed that subscribers take long bike trips from 11 AM to 5 PM.

 # Key Insights for Presentation
 In the presentation I summarized my key findings, displaying key univariate, bivariate, and multivariate plots.
-The interaction between the hour of the day, bike trip duration in seconds, and user type were surprising.
-The number of bike trips for subscribers is less on weekends, as opposed to customers which stays consistent on all week days.